gaoxiaoliangz/wparcel/README.md

 ## webpack.config.js

 jellyweb generated webpack config files use `configWebpack` to abstract away the complexity of webpack config files.
-Everything is defined as features, suche babel, sass, media.
+Everything is defined as features, such as babel, sass, media.

 You can enable or disable them as you wish.
-With jellyweb, you no longer need to struggle with tedious webpack config to get a tiny feature, but just config them as all sorts of handy common featues.
+With jellyweb, you no longer need to struggle with tedious webpack config to get a tiny feature, but just config them as all sorts of handy common features.
 And if anything you want is not provided by jellyweb, you can still define them in webpack config, jellyweb will merge them with the features you defined for you.

 ### Example